Sex After a Heart Attack: 7 Things You Need to Know

 It’s important to know which medications you’re taking and how they could interact with others.
 It’s especially important when it comes to sex after a heart attack.
 For example, Dr. Miller notes that if you or your partner have been taking erectile dysfunction (ED) medications such as Viagra, Cialis, or Levitra, you should not take a nitroglycerin medication such as Imdur or sublingual glyceryl trinitrate for at least 72 hours.
 Nitroglycerin extended-release capsules are designed to help relieve chest pain for people with coronary artery disease, making it easier for blood to flow to the heart.
 However, there can be some serious side effects from overlapping an ED medication with your nitroglycerin drugs.
 Know your medications and reach out to your doctor if you have any questions.

-How soon you resume sexual activity after a heart attack varies depending on the type of heart problem and any procedures you had to treat it.
+How soon you resume sex after heart surgery or a heart attack varies depending on the type of heart problem and any procedures you had to treat it.
 If you had a heart attack, also known as a myocardial infarction, the standard recommendation is to wait one week.
-If you can engage in mild to moderate physical activity, comparable to climbing two staircases or taking a brisk walk, there are no additional risks to resuming sex, according to a study published in 2015 in Journal of the American College of Cardiology.
+If you can engage in mild to moderate physical activity, comparable to climbing two staircases or taking a brisk walk, there are no additional risks to resuming sex, according to a 2015 study published in the Journal of the American College of Cardiology.
 But you should be able to do these things without experiencing chest or neck discomfort, fatigue, or shortness of breath, adds Dr. Miller.
-(Here are things to know about heart attacks before you have one.)

 If you’ve been treated with a stent–a tiny, wire mesh tube used to prop open an artery–you can resume intercourse according to guidelines similar to after a heart attack: A one-week waiting time is fine, Dr. Miller says, so long as the access site (typically the groin) is free of complications.
 Again, you want to be sure you can walk at a brisk pace or climb two sets of stairs without issue, meaning not having shortness of breath, fatigue, or chest or neck discomfort.
 (These are the heart-health secrets cardiologists won’t tell you.)